SAML-Toolkits/php-saml/demo/SHIBBOLETH.md

 # Using the SSO demo with a Shibboleth IdP

-Marco Ferrante, University of Genoa (IT)/CTS GARR-IDEM, 2013
+Marco Ferrante, University of Genoa (IT), 2013

 This doc presumes that your Shibboleth 2.3.x IdP is located on the host myidp.mydomain and the IdP configuration is left as in the distribution package as possible.